MartinHaeusler/chronos/org.chronos.chronograph/readme.md

 In general, `null` is **never a valid value**.
 Delete the property instead.

 ### What about licensing?
-ChronoDB is provided as-is under the aGPLv3 license, just like all other [Chronos](https://github.com/MartinHaeusler/chronos) components (unless noted explicitly)
+ChronoGraph is based on a dual-license.
+For academic and open-source projects, the general license is the aGPLv3 license, unless noted otherwise.
+Commercial licenses are also available on demand.